HCSS-Data-Lab/NLP-Pipeline-BERT/README.md

 ├── input
     └── [project name]
           └── [year]
-              ├── raw_texts  # If project=ParlaMint, there must be a folder raw_texts; text_bodies is created with text cleaning
+              ├── raw_texts  # If project=ParlaMint, there must be a folder raw_texts; then text_bodies is created with TextCleaning class
-              └── text_bodies  # Folder text_bodies must exist
+              └── text_bodies  # Else, folder text_bodies must exist
 │
 ├── output
     └── [project name]